 Ross & Rachel (Friends)

 Before the infamous "we were on a break!" debate, Ross and Rachel were the TV couple audiences everywhere were rooting for.
-The romantic yearning built-up throughout the first season, with Ross pining for an often clueless Rachel.
+The romantic yearning built up throughout the first season, with Ross pining for an often clueless Rachel.
 During the early episodes of Season 2, fans rejoiced when the duo finally had their epic, official first kiss outside the iconic Central Perk.
 Though Ross and Rachel faced many romantic hurdles throughout the course of the series (They're each other's lobster!
 She got off the plane!), their big kiss has gone down in television history and the couple ultimately got their happy ending.

 Joey & Pacey (Dawson's Creek)

-Another iconic love triangle comes from the angsty teen drama Dawson's Creek, and featured Joey as she is torn between Dawson and his best friend Pacey.
+Another iconic love triangle comes from the angsty teen drama Dawson's Creek, and featured Joey as she is torn between Dawson and his best friend, Pacey.
 Pacey is arguably one of the greatest TV boyfriends of all time, and the chemistry between Joey and Pacey was amazing.
-After picking Joey up from a disastrous weekend with a potential beau, Pacey struggled with his feelings for the brunette beauty and finally gave into his heart.
+After picking Joey up from a disastrous weekend with a potential beau, Pacey struggled with his feelings for the brunette beauty and finally gave in to his heart.
 Their kiss on the side of the road was swift and heated, and began an iconic TV love triangle.
 Not only did Pacey buy Joey a wall, he named his boat True Love after her.
 At the end of the third season, Joey accepted her feelings and sailed off into the sunset with Pacey.

 Buffy & Spike (Buffy the Vampire Slayer)

 In an episode that gave fans exactly what they were wanting, Season 6's "Once More With Feeling" brought Buffy and reformed bad-boy Spike together.
-The down-on-his-luck vampire finally got to kiss the slayer in a passionate and climatic moment at the end of the musical episode.
+The down-on-his-luck vampire finally got to kiss the slayer in a passionate and climactic moment at the end of the musical episode.
 While the romantic pairing was often toxic, this epic kiss was a culmination of deep longing from Spike, and sent viewers into a frenzy.
 James Marsters did an excellent job portraying the yearning Spike felt towards Buffy, and their first official kiss was definitely one to be remembered.

 Ben & Leslie (Parks and Recreation)